Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Streamline Compilation Pipeline through Tensor-Web Co-Design

 (1) Offset load/store pass is to eliminate constant address calculation for load/store instructions.
 Wasm code execution accesses a linear memory in the Wasm virtual machine.
 Wasm provides the offset augmented load/store instruction to avoid the address calculation.
-This pass is to utilize this offset.
+This pass is to utilize this instruction.
 By applying it as shown in Fig.~\ref{F.tir_to_wasm_ir_optimized_passes} (b, c), five additional instructions can be eliminated for each load/store.
 This optimization can speed up generated kernels by 2.7$\times$.

 (2) Combined instruction pass is to eliminate separated instructions if possible.
-It is to apply the combined instruction, \ie \texttt{v128.load\_splat}, provided by Wasm.
+It is to apply the combined instruction, \ie \texttt{v128. load\_splat}, provided by Wasm.
 This \texttt{load\_splat} combines \texttt{load} and \texttt{splat} instructions into one that loads a single lane and duplicate it to all lanes of the vector.

 (3) Load/store to variable pass is to eliminate repeated stack popping and pushing.
 Wasm \texttt{local.tee} instruction duplicates the top of the stack to a variable for later use.
-The variable also resides in the linear memory.
-This pass applies this instruction to replace repeated load/store of the same memory address, to avoid the repeated stack pushing and popping.
+This pass applies this instruction to replace repeated load/store of the same memory address, and avoid the repeated stack pushing and popping of this variable.
 This can reduce kernel latency by $\sim$7\%.

 Just applying these light-weight optimization passes, the Wasm byte codes generated by \sysname has no noticeable performance or byte code difference.
 The compiling latency can be accelerated by up to 125$\times$ compared to SOTA practice.